roobert/kubernetes-development-environment/README.md

 # kdev - The Kubernetes Development Environment

-Ever wished you had a development environment within a cluster with persistent storage?
+Ever wish you had a development environment within a cluster with persistent storage?
 Say hello to kdev!

 ## About